 HIIT increases your metabolic rate by switching it on and off rapidly.

-It will also stimulate growth hormone which will increase your calorific burn for a longer time after you've completed the workout!
+It will also stimulate growth hormone, which will increase your calorific burn for a long time after you've completed the workout!

 If you have limited time, this is the perfect solution.

 You can train every day, working different muscles, and you’ll see and feel the benefits very quickly.

 Don't forget, I'll be here every step of the way to help and guide you.

 Your new friend & health coach,

 Bragging Rights: 16 Years in the fitness industry, Author of ‘The Easy Fitness Guide', Father of 4 boys and Husband to a Venezuelan beauty.

 *Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
 This is not medical advice – simply very well-researched info on the best HIIT workout.